zerotropism/recommendation_system/README.md

 ![png](img/output_10_1.png)

 ##### Creating a ranking system
-The score provides a base to the ranking system.'
+The score provides a base to the ranking system.
 ```python
 # creates a global average score
 C = rated['rating'].mean()